testifysec/ollama-claude-proxy/README.md

 ## Limitations

-- Currently supports non-streaming responses only (`stream: false`)
+- Currently streams are not supported
 - Some Ollama-specific features may not have Claude equivalents
 - Claude has its own safety filters and policies that may differ from Ollama's